OpenLiberty/ci.gradle/docs/uninstallFeature.md

 ## uninstallFeature task
 The `uninstallFeature` task uninstalls a feature from the Liberty runtime.

+This task will be skipped in versions of the Open Liberty runtime that do not include `bin/installUtility`.
+A warning message will be displayed.
+The Open Liberty runtime versions 18.0.0.1 and below are bundled with all applicable features, so there is no need to install or uninstall additional features.
+In version 18.0.0.2, Open Liberty is available as different [runtime artifacts](installLiberty.md#using-maven-artifact) with their corresponding features and does not support uninstalling features.

 ### dependsOn
 `uninstallFeature` depends on `libertyCreate` to make sure a server exists.